isc-projects/bind9/doc/dnssec-guide/troubleshooting.rst

-In most cases, you never need to explicitly configure trust anchors. :iscman:`named` supplies the current root trust anchor and, with the default setting of ``dnssec-validation``, updates it on the infrequent occasions when it is changed.
+In most cases, you never need to explicitly configure trust anchors. :iscman:`named` supplies the current root trust anchor and, with the default setting of :any:`dnssec-validation`, updates it on the infrequent occasions when it is changed.

 However, in some circumstances you may need to explicitly configure